uday30049/vehicle-management-system/README.md

 2. run client react app by using command npm start

-3. run springboot application by run java command
+3. run springboot application  in hello folder by run java command